 Contractual holiday entitlement

-Employers looking to incentivise staff and reward loyalty may decide to offer more paid leave than the legal minimum; however, it’s worth noting they do not have to apply all the rules that apply to statutory holiday entitlement to the additional contractual leave.
+Large employers often use enhanced contractual leave as part of a broader retention and engagement strategy.
+Linking additional leave to tenure, performance or wellbeing initiatives can drive loyalty and reduce attrition.
+However, it’s worth noting they do not have to apply all the rules that apply to statutory holiday entitlement to the additional contractual leave.

 For instance, a member of staff may need to work for a company for a certain period of time before they become entitled to the extra holiday entitlement.
 This can be a great way to engage employees beyond pay and drive long-term retention.